learning-gardens/-meta/README.md

 ## Some Guidelines & Tips

-Speculative classes, or those that have not yet been implemented, should have repo names surrounded by underscores, e.g. `_speculative-class_`.
+Speculative classes, or those that have not yet been implemented, should have repo names beginning with an underscore, e.g. `_speculative-class`.
+Meta-level repos (or “stickies” of sorts) will begin with two, e.g. `__meta`.

 Exact use of the repository, and creation of sub-directories and additional documents, can depend on the class—you should not feel restricted by any of these suggestions!
 For legibility, we recommend using __README.md__ for class overview and syllabus, please!